BANKEX/bankex_foundation_education/EDU_Materials/tasks/README.md

 4. Create `IN_STOCK` and `OUT_OF_STOCK` variables with values `true` and `false` respectively.

 Let's start to code our `buyCar` function:
-1. The `carDiller` can't buy a car.
+1. The `carDealer` can't buy a car.
 2. Parameter `_carID` should be less or equal last `carID`.
 **Prompt:** `carID` variable contains future car unique identifier.
 3. Parameter `_carID` shouldn't be equals to `NULL_CAR`.